 - Sexual orientation;

 - Parental or carer status;

 It is also forbidden to discriminate against someone due to their association with someone on the basis of the associate’s status in relation to any of the above.
 Victorian laws are administered by the Equal Opportunity and Human Rights Commission.

 There are also specific laws enacted at Commonwealth level which protect individuals from discrimination on the basis of age (Age Discrimination Act 2004); sex, gender, orientation, relationship status etc (Sex Discrimination Act 1984); ethnicity, nationality, race or descent (Racial Discrimination Act 1975); disability (Disability Discrimination Act 1992).

 Specifically relating to employment, the Fair Work Act 2009 protects employees from discrimination in the workplace.
-The Fair Work Act prevents employers from taking ‘adverse action’ on the basis of an employee’s sex, race, sexual orientation, age, disability, family/carer’s responsibilities, marital status, age, marital status, pregnancy, religion, political opinion, social origin or descent, or industrial activities such as union membership.
+The Fair Work Act prevents employers from taking ‘adverse action’ on the basis of an employee’s sex, race, sexual orientation, disability, family/carer’s responsibilities, marital status, age, pregnancy, religion, political opinion, social origin or descent, or industrial activities such as union membership.

 Under the Fair Work Act, discrimination needs to be have been demonstrated through adverse action, such as the termination or injury of employment, to be enforced through the Fair Work Commission.